 We can get what we want, find out it isn’t the right ladder or isn’t the right wall, and then in both confusion and desperation, we try something else.
 And after decades of trying the new thing that will never satisfy, we slowly die inside…until the Holy Spirit shakes us up, either through tragedy, or epiphany.

 Believe it or not, this shake up is a blessing.
 It resets our spiritual compass so it’s once again pointed at what’s most important.
 God uses our trials and dissatisfaction to help us to keep the main thing the main thing.
-It’s like a lunar astronaut suddenly being exposed to Earth’s crushing gravity and hating it…until he realizes that without this gravity, his bones were becoming as brittle as balsa wood; mere shells that were ill equipped to handle the least of Earth’s challenges.
+It’s like a lunar astronaut suddenly being exposed to Earth’s crushing gravity and hating it…until he realizes that without this gravity, his bones were becoming as brittle as balsa wood; mere shells ill equipped to handle the least of Earth’s challenges.

 God doesn’t want Christians living in a lunar landscape free of Earth’s cares and troubles.
 He doesn’t want us to be tamed and neutered by our worldly pleasures.
 When God plans for us to thrive at the beach, He never lets us be satisfied with our mud pies from the sewer.
 So don’t be afraid of a shakeup.
 God uses this to wake you up from the fog of your apathy, so you will place your hope in something more solid and eternal.